Supabase provides a globally distributed cluster of Realtime servers that enable the following functionality:

-- manage shared state between users
+- Presence: Track and synchronize shared state between clients.

-#random channel, then they will receive the message.
+room-1.
+If these clients are online and subscribed then they will receive the message.

-The neat thing about Presence is that if a user is suddenly disconnected (for example, they go offline), their state will be automatically removed from the shared state.
+The neat thing about Presence is that if a client is suddenly disconnected (for example, they go offline), their state will be automatically removed from the shared state.
 If you've ever tried to build an “I'm online” feature which handles unexpected disconnects, you'll appreciate how useful this is.

 Postgres Changes enable you to listen to database changes and have them broadcast to authorized clients based on Row Level Security (RLS) policies.

 This works by Realtime polling your database's logical replication slot for changes, passing those changes to the apply_rls SQL function to determine which clients have permission, and then using Broadcast to send those changes to clients.